aclaflin/LULUCF/README.md

 Gorte estimates the fraction of the 1.8 billion acres of undeveloped land that could sustain a forest.
 (It does not matter if it is reforestation or afforestation- we are looking at the total land area that is not now forest but could become forest.)
 We take the average of Gorte's	low-end and high-end estimates.

-Acres Available	MN	<-State
+Acres Available	MN =
 24,751,690 	acres

-The state has a total land area of roughly
- 50,961,000 	acres, so this represents converting 48.6%	of the state's land into forest (on top of existing forest lands).
+The state has a total land area of roughly 50,961,000 acres, so this represents converting 48.6% of the state's land into forest (on top of existing forest lands).

 Acres Available Annually for Conversion
 This depends on the speed with which it would be possible to conduct tree planting operations on the available acres.
 In practice, this may depend	as much on financial and legal hurdles as on technical challenges, such as workforce or tree availability.
 Lacking good data on this topic, and given the very large potential land area that could sustain a forest, it is best to assume a long time horizon, to avoid making the afforestation/reforestion policy lever unrealistically strong.
 Accordingly, we will assume that if all of the suitable lands could	be converted to forest, it would require 1 year for each 0.1% of the lower 48 states' contiguous land area.

 0.1%	fraction of lower 48 states' land area forested per year 486	years needed to afforest/reforest all available acreage